Overhead Ratio Formula (Table of Contents)

 Explanation of Overhead Ratio Formula

-The overhead ratio is a financial ratio that lets the firm know what their expenses are as a percentage of their income.
-The operating expenses are the expenses incurred daily by any firm which includes sub-items such as rent, utilities, maintenance, salaries and wages, depreciation on plant and machinery etc. Net Interest Income is the difference between interest earned over a financial period and interest paid on debt for the same financial period.
-Operating income is the firm’s income from manufacturing of goods and services after deducting all the expenses.
+The overhead ratio is a financial ratio that lets the firm know its expenses as a percentage of its income.
+The firm incurs operating expenses daily, encompassing sub-items like rent, utilities, maintenance, salaries, wages, and depreciation on plant and machinery.
+Net Interest Income represents the variance between interest earned and interest paid on debt during a given financial period.
+Operating income is the firm’s income from manufacturing goods and services after deducting all the expenses.

-The common overhead items are costs that are not directly related to the manufacturing of good and service which are direct labor, direct raw materials, and expenses billed directly to the customer.
-The items that can be considered as overhead costs are selling, general and administrative expenses such as rent, utilities, salaries and wages, maintenance expenses etc. One can find these sub-items on the income statement which represent the difference between gross and operating profit.
-Overhead costs can either be fixed, semi-variable or variable costs but these are indirect costs.
+The common overhead items are costs not directly related to manufacturing goods and services, which are direct labor, direct raw materials, and expenses billed directly to the customer.
+The items considered as overhead costs are selling, general and administrative expenses such as rent, utilities, salaries and wages, maintenance expenses, etc. These sub-items on the income statement represent the difference between gross and operating profit.
+Overhead costs can be fixed, semi-variable, or variable, but these are indirect costs.

-Any firm would strive to lower this ratio without affecting their product quality or competitiveness in the industry.
-A firm can cut their expenses to have a positive effect on the overhead ratio but it can affect the quality of the goods and services that it provides.
+Any firm would strive to lower this ratio without affecting its product quality or competitiveness in the industry.
+A firm can cut its expenses to affect the overhead ratio positively, but it can affect the quality of the goods and services it provides.

-One can look at gross profit margin and operating margin to understand how overhead costs are affecting the income statement of an economy.
-Gross profit margin includes the costs associated directly with manufacturing a good or the service provided by the company while operating margin includes both direct and indirect costs associated with producing that good or service.
+One can look at gross profit margin and operating margin to understand how overhead costs affect the income statement of an economy.
+Gross profit margin includes the costs associated directly with manufacturing a good or the service provided by the company.
+In contrast, the operating margin includes direct and indirect costs of producing that good or service.

-Overhead ratio alone does not indicate anything about the firm’s operations.
-It should be compared to the other competitors and close to the industry standard.
-For example: – for the above firm the overhead ratio is 0.41.
-If the industry standard is 0.3 it indicates that the firm’s overhead costs are more than the industry standards and the indirect costs are bloated in comparison to direct costs hence the firm needs to reduce these overhead costs so as to maximize profit.
+The overhead ratio alone does not indicate anything about the firm’s operations.
+It should be comparable to competitors and near to the industry standard.
+For example: – for the above firm, the overhead ratio is 0.41.
+If the industry standard is 0.3, it indicates that the firm’s overhead costs are more than the industry standards, and the indirect costs are bloated compared to direct costs; hence, the firm needs to reduce these overhead costs to maximize profit.

-However, similarly, it does not mean that firms should reduce their overall overhead costs to a minimum.
+However, it does not mean that firms should reduce their overhead costs to a minimum.
 Reducing it will affect the company’s performance in terms of quality and affect the company negatively.
-The firm should try to maintain a balance of the ratio in terms of industry standards and also it should not affect the efficiency of the company.
+The firm should try to balance the ratio in terms of industry standards, and it should not affect the company’s efficiency.

 Overhead Ratio Calculator